 In this paper, we are concerned with the simulation of blood flow and tissue perfusion at the scale of the microcirculation with a special focus on solid tumors where transport processes can be decisive for disease progression and treatment efficacy.
 This includes, first, the vasculature, which is embedded in the surrounding tissue, second, passage across the blood vessel walls into the surrounding extravascular space and, third, flow of the fluid filling this space, namely the interstitial fluid (IF).
 Subsequently, we will distinguish between three different modeling strategies for these transport processes, namely discrete, continuum and hybrid approaches.
-All strategies have been developed and implemented in the context of our vascular multiphase tumor growth model (Kremheller et al. 2018; Kremheller et al. 2019).
-For the discrete or fully-resolving variant, we follow a common modeling approach, where the vasculature is represented by a network of one-dimensional blood vessel segments embedded in the encompassing three-dimensional tissue domain which is modeled as a porous medium.
+All strategies have been developed and implemented in the context of our vascular multiphase tumor growth model.
+For the discrete or fully resolving variant, we follow a common modeling approach, where the vasculature is represented by a network of one-dimensional blood vessel segments embedded in the encompassing three-dimensional tissue domain which is modeled as a porous medium.
 A 1D partial differential equation (PDE) is employed to model mass transport in the vasculature while a corresponding 3D PDE governs the surrounding IF.
 Both domains are coupled via source terms which account for the exchange across the blood vessel wall.
-Such models are well-studied and first contributions include the so-called embedded multiscale method developed by D'Angelo (2007), D'Angelo and Quarteroni (2008) and D'Angelo (2012) and the Green's function method of Secomb and Hsu (1994) and Secomb et al. (2004).
-More recent approaches with such a philosophy include drug delivery (Cattaneo and Zunino 2015, 2014), hyperthermia treatment (Nabil et al. 2015; Nabil and Zunino 2016) and a combination of a numerical framework with optical imaging to predict fluid and species mass transport through whole tumors with heterogenous blood vessel architecture (D'Esposito et al. 2018; Sweeney et al. 2019).
-These approaches are commonly termed discrete models in distinction from continuum models which involve a homogenization procedure of the vascular network.
+Such models are well-studied and first contributions include the so-called embedded multiscale method developed by D'Angelo and Quarteroni4-6 and the Green's function method of Secomb et al. More recent approaches with such a philosophy include drug delivery, hyperthermia treatment and a combination of a numerical framework with optical imaging to predict fluid and species mass transport through whole tumors with heterogenous blood vessel architecture.
+These approaches are commonly termed discrete models in distinction from continuum models which involve a homogenization procedure.
 Thereby, the vasculature is approximated as a homogeneous porous medium resulting in two distinct pore spaces which are the aforementioned interstitium and the homogenized vasculature.
-Flow in both domains is modeled via the Darcy equation and suitable exchange terms are defined (Chapman et al. 2008; Shipley and Chapman 2010; Tully and Ventikos 2011; Kremheller et al. 2018).
+Flow in both domains is modeled via the Darcy equation and suitable exchange terms are defined.2,15-20